 - TOEFL MyBest™ (superscores) of 92 of higher

 - Duolingo English scores of 120 or higher (Due to the impact of COVID-19, we will temporarily accept these scores for Summer 2023 and Autumn 2023 admissions applications.)

-Applicants should also review UW Graduate School Memo 15 and note that English proficiency requirements for students who work as teaching assistants (TAs) are more extensive than those for admission.
+Applicants should also review UW Graduate School Policy 5.2 and note that English proficiency requirements for students who work as teaching assistants (TAs) are more extensive than those for admission.
 Specifically, a score of 26 must be obtained on the TOEFL iBT® "Speaking" subtest or a score of 7.0 on the IELTS "Speaking" subtest.
 Because the Department has limited options for the support of PhD students, the likelihood that a student will be able to work as a TA is an important factor in the admissions process.

 6. Minimum Grade Point Average (GPA)

 To be considered for admission, applicants are required to have a minimum cumulative grade point average of 3.0 (B) during the last 90 quarter or 60 semester credit hours of study.